Structural changes across thermodynamic maxima in supercooled liquid tellurium: a water-like scenario: Simultaneous SAXS and WAXS

 \section{Simultaneous SAXS and WAXS}

 In order to systematically study the thermodynamic and structural changes, we performed simultaneous small-angle and wide-angle X-ray scattering (SAXS and WAXS) measurements at beamline 1-ID at the Advanced Photon Source.
-The high X-ray photon energy, 76.112 keV, allows us to probe bulk Te samples in a simple transmission geometry.
-See Materials and Methods for details.
+The high X-ray photon energy, 76.112 keV, allows us to probe bulk Te samples in a simple transmission geometry (see Materials and Methods for details).

 Our dataset includes three scans.
 The scans are temporally separated during the experiment, performed on different samples, and the X-ray beam condition differs between the scans.
 The consistency of the results from all scans, as will be shown below, strongly supports our conclusions.
-Each scan consists of several rounds of temperature cycling, where in each round the sample is first heated above its melting point and then cooled down in steps (usually 10 K) to the lowest temperature.
+Each scan consists of several rounds of temperature cycling, where in each round the sample is first heated above its melting point of 723 K and then cooled down in steps (usually 10 K) to the lowest temperature.
 At each step, after temperature equilibration, X-ray scattering patterns are collected for several minutes.
-Recrystallization happens suddenly and can be identified by the appearance of sharp Bragg peaks in the WAXS pattern; these data are excluded in the analysis.
+Recrystallization happens suddenly and can be identified by the appearance of sharp Bragg peaks in the WAXS pattern; these data are excluded from the analysis.

-Figure~\ref{fig:Te_raw_scan1} shows the WAXS and SAXS results from scan 1.
-The structure factor $S(Q)$ is obtained from the WAXS patterns, and the results agree well with those in the literature (see Supplementary Materials).
+Figure~\ref{fig:Te_raw_scan1} shows the WAXS and SAXS results from scan~1.
+The structure factor $S(Q)$ is obtained from the WAXS patterns, and the results agree well with those in the literature (see SI Appendix).
 Several trends can be clearly observed.
 Firstly, with cooling, the first peak moves to lower $Q$ values, which is similar to the behavior of water~\cite{Kim2017,Benmore2019}.
 The second peak becomes sharper while its position remains relatively constant at 3.3 \AA$^{-1}$.
 The broad third peak spanning 4 to 6 \AA$^{-1}$ gradually changes its symmetry upon cooling, with the low-$Q$ side centered around 4.4 \AA$^{-1}$ decreasing in magnitude and the high-$Q$ side centered around 5.1 \AA$^{-1}$ growing.
-Remarkably, the same phenomenon has been observed in \emph{ab initio} molecular dynamics (AIMD) simulations~\cite{Akola2010}, although the growth of the high-$Q$ side becomes obvious there only at the very low temperature of 560 K.
+Remarkably, the same phenomenon has been observed in \emph{ab initio} molecular dynamics (AIMD) simulations~\cite{Akola2010}, although the growth of the high-$Q$ side becomes obvious in that study only at the very low temperature of 560 K.